 Segmenting a Contrast-Enhanced CT Volume

 Medical image segmentation is the process of dividing a medical image into regions or segments that represent different tissue types or categories.
 The goal is to identify areas of interest, such as tumors, lesions, or other abnormalities.
-In this module, we use 3D Slicer to segment one of its sample datasets: the CTACardio Sample dataset.
+In this module, will we use 3D Slicer to segment the Kidneys, Aorta, Lungs, and everything else from the CTACardio Sample dataset.

 Background information